lazarusmwangim/Ticketing-System-Node-JS/README.md

   5. Run node server.js </br>

   Your app will be running on now

+## NB
+All the Event Managers operations require that they must be logged into the system.</br>
+To use, test or consume the API's you need to provide the authentication key in your headers.</br>

    Please let me know for issues or area of concern